 Depending on your neighborhood, you may be able to leave your old furniture on the curb for municipal junk pickup.
 This will require some research into the junk removal practices of the area you live in.
 Some municipalities have specific days of the year allotted for curbside junk removal, while others will pick up whatever you leave for them regardless of the day.
 Try Googling or calling your public services department before hauling your couch to the curb for disposal.

 The landfill option only works if you have a vehicle that can transport large furniture items.
 If you do, and you only have one or two items you need to toss at a time, heading to the dump could be a great, low-cost way to dispose of that old couch.
 There are some other things to consider about taking your old furniture to a landfill, though: Not all dumps are open to the public, and some limit what types of items they’ll take.
 We suggest calling beforehand to make sure you’ll be able to dispose of your furniture there.

 Scrap Your Furniture

 This won’t work for all furniture, but if you have pieces made from materials that can be recycled by a scrap dealer, it might be something to look into.
 In particular, furniture with metal (old tables, chairs, shelves, etc.) may be accepted by a scrap dealer, who will pay you for the chance to recycle your metal.
 Look up scrap metal dealers in your area and call to make sure they’ll take your furniture so you don’t end up making an unnecessary trip.

 While all of the furniture disposal tips listed above are good options, the viability of each one will probably depend on where you live.
 A quick Google search of “furniture disposal near me” should bring up the most popular solutions in your city.
-Roll-off dumpster rentals, however, are available nationwide—simply type in your zip code to see our prices for roll-off dumpsters in your area.
+However, roll-off dumpster rentals are available nationwide—simply take a look at our roll-off dumpster rentals to see our prices for dumpsters in your area.